AUTOIMMUNE & INFLAMMATION

 • Symptoms that resemble hormone imbalances (hair loss, rashes)

 As McElroy explains, “the symptoms of mycotoxin-induced illness vary and have no pattern, and they are not unique to this illness,” which means they can easily be mistaken for something else.
+Or they may even be something else.

 Why are mold issues difficult to diagnose?

 “Conventional medicine recognizes that mold can cause allergies but does not recognize that mycotoxins emitted by some species of indoor mold can cause a problem,” says McElroy.
-This means that doctors unfamiliar with mold and mold treatment may miss one of the main types of mold reactions—the chemical and inflammatory reaction.
-This is for a few reasons:

 • The presentation of mold issues is very different among patients